ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/featured-sites.md

 Some rando's personal website that feels cozy.
 Love the style.

+### The Rust Recovery Foundation - [https://rustrecoveryfoundation.neocities.org *(November 28, 2024)*](https://rustrecoveryfoundation.neocities.org/)

+For all you recovering Rust developers out there.

 ### 512KB Club - [https://512kb.club *(November 16, 2024)*](https://512kb.club)

 A showcase of websites with an uncompressed size of <= 512 KB.